SiddharthUchil/news-data-pipeline-Airflow-Snowflake-AWS/README.md

 - **DAG**: Defines the sequence of tasks and their dependencies.
 - **PythonOperator**: Executes the Python function for data extraction.
 - **BashOperator**: Handles the transfer of files to the S3 bucket.
+- **SnowflakeOperator: Used to execute SQL commands in our Snowflake database
 ### AWS Services
 - **S3 Bucket**: Stores the news data in Parquet format.
 - **IAM**: Manages access permissions to AWS resources.